 Each committee operates under a written charter.
-The charters are available on our website, www.landsend.com, under the heading "Investor Relations" and then "Corporate Governance."
+The charters are available at the "Corporate Governance" page in the "Investor Relations" section of www.landsend.com under the heading "Corporate Governance Documents."
 The principal functions of each Committee are summarized below.